Why I want people to

 We all kept calling the various departments of Kaiser and

-finally reached the head of the Kaiser Permanente home
+finally reached the head of the Kaiser Permanente

-department refused to have medical assistance provided and
+Kaiser department refused to have medical assistance

-unsuccessfully attempted to get medical
+conservator also unsuccessfully attempted to get medical

 care for our father that night we were told by him.

 Our father developed severe edema and his catheter was

 entirely plugged up with a grainy material.
-Kaiser told us that
+Kaiser told us

-causing kidney failure and death.
+into the kidneys causing kidney failure and death.
 We

 learned that night how to remove a foley catheter because

-we replaced it with a common
+we replaced it with a common sheath catheter as not being

-into a bladder we did not want to cause any more harm than had already been done.
+want to cause any more harm than had already been done.
 As

-it turns out, my Dad passed away within a
+it turns out, my Dad passed away within a few hours.

 Unfortunately, because no Kaiser physician, ever saw or